mdsimon2/RPi-CamillaDSP/README.md

 5) [HifiBerry DAC8x](https://www.hifiberry.com/shop/boards/hifiberry-dac8x/) - $65, requires a RPi5, HAT, 8 channel unbalanced analog output, good analog noise performance, acceptable distortion performance.
 Ultimate budget option!
 [HifiBerry DAC8x Measurements](https://www.audiosciencereview.com/forum/index.php?threads/8ch-hifiberry-hat-dac-for-rpi5.53672/post-1966410).

-6) Whatever you have on hand!
-Part of the beauty of a CamillaDSP / RPi setup is that it is cheap and if you want to try CamillaDSP with another USB DAC it is rather easy to do so.
+6) Whatever is on have on hand!
+Part of the beauty of a CamillaDSP / RPi setup is that it is cheap and it is easy try with almost any USB device.

 Although configurations are not provided for the following devices, they have been used successfully with CamillaDSP on a RPi4.
 In particular the MCHstreamer / USBstreamer are very useful as they allow the use old pro audio interfaces with ADAT inputs to achieve 8 channels of output at 44.1/48 kHz.